nelsondev19/postgres-minio-backups/README.md

 - `MINIO_BUCKET` - AWS access key ID.

 - `BACKUP_DATABASE_URL` - The connection string of the database to backup.
+Example: `"postgresql://username:password@host:port/database"`

 - `CRON_SCHEDULE` - The cron schedule to run the backup on.
 Example: `* * * * *`